vinhub/mongodata/README.md

     db.zips.find()
 </pre>

+6. Start node (node server.js) or, if you have installed forever, then (forever -v server.js).

-6. Check OData endpoint by navigating to http://localhost:8088/zipsdb/$metadata in your favorite browser.
+7. Check OData endpoint by navigating to http://localhost:8088/zipsdb/$metadata in your favorite browser.

-7. Run the example app by navigating to: http://localhost:8088/mongodataweb/index.htm.
+8. Run the example app by navigating to: http://localhost:8088/mongodataweb/

-8. Enjoy!
+9. Enjoy!